abhisekswain/Vendor-AI/README.md

 Content-based image retrieval (CBIR) deals with the problem of retrieving visually similar images from a (large) database of images.For high-level queries, like finding matching images, it is not feasible to do a full comparison (for example using feature matching) between a query image and all images in the database.
 It would simply take too much time to return any results if the database is large.
 Thus, we use the image codebook and calculate the chi-sqaured distance between the queiried image histogram and the image codebook histograms.
 The top 200 matches were filtered out and the to obatin the amost accurate results, I did matched indivisual descriptors to get the final result.

+## Results and conclusion

+I tested my matching algorithm with 30 perfume bottle images taken froma  cell phone and was able to get accurate matches for 21.
+The algorithm finds is unable to match pictures of bottles that are transparent and have not color or distinct shape.
+The model was then saved, and all unlabelled, text for the matching image was piped through it.
+A Flask webapp was built to display the product page.

+An example video of the working app is below.
+Click on the image to check it out!

 ## Tools Used
 Data Collection/Web Scraping